kawansoft/SympleGit-Java/README.md

 #### Short Output

-For standard operations where the output size is manageable, `GitCommander` efficiently handles the command execution and retrieves the results directly.
+For standard operations, `GitCommander` efficiently handles the command execution and retrieves the results directly.

 ```java
 // List all branches of a repo and print them on console